rasmus-bn/Investigation-Reporting-Blog/README.md

 ## Introduction

-In a world with a continously rising amout of data it is essential to be able to automate the processing of the data.
+In a world with a continously rising amout of data<sup>1</sup> it is essential to be able to automate the processing of the data.
 Machine learning or artificial intelligence is a great tool for analyzing large amounts of data.
 However the algorithms are based on math and can not be directly fed with images or text data.
 The algorithms only understands numbers so in order to use machine learning to process texts or images the data needs to be preprocessed.

 Machine learning models work by calculating a result *y* from the input variable *X*.
 However a model can have multiple input and output variables.
-Input variables are called **features** and the collection of input variables for a machine learning model is called a **feature vector**.
+Input variables are called **features** and the collection of input variables for a machine learning model is called a **feature vector**<sup>2</sup>.

 An example case of a machine learning model could be this: *The model should predict how much more time a pizza should stay in the oven before it is done.
 We know how long the pizza has already been in the oven and we know the oven temperature so these would be the features (input variables)*:
 * X<sub>1</sub> = time passed